Radioactive Decay Calculator

 Radioactivity is measured in Becquerels.
 A Becquerel corresponds to the emission of any kind of radiation in a second.
-A million Becquerels (megabecquerel) is sometimes called a Rutherford, in honor of the physicist that first gave names to the types of radiations.
+A million Becquerels (megabecquerel) is sometimes called a Rutherford, in honor of the physicist who first gave names to the types of radiations.

 In the past, the Curie was used instead, but today it's not accepted in the International System.